AnnMarieW/dash-more-components/README.md

 ## Timer

 The Timer is convenient way to enhance the UI and the performance of your Dash app.
-It has all of the features of the dcc.Interval component plus some new properties that include a timer that will either count up or count down.
+It has all of the features of the dcc.Interval component plus some new properties that includes a timer that either counts up or counts down.

+It can  also format the timer _clientside_ .
+So this means there's less formatting you need to do,  and fewer callbacks to get the timer or messsages to display a nice human readable format.
 This will allow you to do such things as:

  - Specify custom messages that will display at certain times.
- - Automatically convert milliseconds into human readable times (hrs, min, sec)
+ - Automatically convert milliseconds into human readable times.
+1337000000ms will display as: '15d 11h 23m 20s'
  - Specify certain times to trigger a callback.
 This allows you to start or stop jobs at a specified elapse time.
  - Improve load and performance times because it is not necessary to fire a callback every second just to update a countdown/stopwatch message.